 My name is Jim, and I am an addict and an alcoholic.
 I am no longer in active addiction.
 I have reformed my life and have become a better version of myself, how I would believe my higher power would like me to be.
-The road was long and I had exhausted every avenue.
-I have been homeless, I have had wealth.
-I had been similar to the prodigal son, subsequently, I have survived and gained a new way to live through Alcoholics Anonymous.
-I am eager to share with you, part of my story.
+The road was long, and I had exhausted every avenue.
+I have been homeless.
+I have had wealth.
+I had been similar to the prodigal son.
+Subsequently, I have survived and gained a new way of living through Alcoholics Anonymous.
+I am eager to share with you part of my story.

 Fellowship has been essential to my recovery and extended sobriety.
 My sponsor has also been very supportive and is very encouraging.
 It’s quite refreshing to finally have recognition instead of seeking out acceptance.